OEBBleo/Splunk-App-for-MISP/README.md

 | Limit (Events per Request)     | Events are queried page by page.
 Limit of Events which should be fetched per request (default: 1k, max: 1M). |
 | Limit (Attributes per Request) | Attributes are queried page by page.
 Limit of Attributes which should be fetched per request (default: 1k, max: 1M) |

-In **App Settings -> MISP App Settings** a default instance can be set (maybe a browser refresh is necessary if the instance is recently configured).
+In **App Settings -> Configuration -> MISP App Settings** a default instance can be set (maybe a browser refresh is necessary if the instance is recently configured).
 This instance is used per default for all custom commands and for the alert action if no instance is specified.

 ## Importing IOCs into Splunk
 The App provides two modular inputs for importing MISP attributes/IOCs and MISP events.